Skip to contents

 Some other options can be set.
 Paste the code into the R console to try it out.
 See ?cluster for more information.

-cluster(bell2010, main="My cluster analysis") # new title
+cluster(bell2010, main = "My cluster analysis") # new title

-cluster(bell2010, type="t") # different drawing style
+cluster(bell2010, type = "t") # different drawing style

-cluster(bell2010, dmethod="manhattan") # using manhattan metric
+cluster(bell2010, dmethod = "manhattan") # using manhattan metric

-cluster(bell2010, cmethod="single") # do single linkage clustering
+cluster(bell2010, cmethod = "single") # do single linkage clustering

-cluster(bell2010, cex=1, lab.cex=1) # change appearance
+cluster(bell2010, cex = 1, lab.cex = 1) # change appearance

-cluster(bell2010, lab.cex=.7, # advanced appearance changes
+lab.cex = .7, # advanced appearance changes

 Bootsrapped clustering